 This is a place where you can smell the restaurant before you see it.
 This is due, in part, to the massive charcoal fire working overtime in the open kitchen.
 The interiors are dark and woody to match those aromas.
 There’s also a large, communal table downstairs.

-You have standard steakhouse options, such as dry aged rib and sirloin, but the more experimental flavours: smoked strawberries and honeycomb, burnt end rendang spring rolls – those are the combinations people come back for.
+You have standard steakhouse options, such as dry-aged rib and sirloin, but also the more experimental flavours: smoked strawberries and honeycomb, burnt end rendang spring rolls.
+These are the combinations people come back for.
 Order more than you think you’ll need.

 €€€ | Vegetarian and Vegan | Fine Dining | Contemporary | Outdoor Seating | Chatham Street